thelfer/tfel/docs/web/tfel-material.md

 # Homogeneisation

 ## Eshelby tensor

-The header `TFEL/Material/Eshelby.hxx` introduces the function EshelbyTensor which computes the Eshelby tensor of an ellipsoid.
+The header `Eshelby.hxx` introduces the function `EshelbyTensor` which computes the Eshelby tensor of an ellipsoid.
 If we consider a constant stress-free strain \(\tenseur \varepsilon^\mathrm{T}\) filling an ellipsoidal volume embedded in an infinite homogeneous medium whose